wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 Stoplight is an all-in-one platform that covers all integral parts of the API lifecycle including design, documentation development, and governance.
 This requires different stakeholders from inside and possibly outside your organization to use the platform.

-Having all of your collaborators on a single platform helps promote **visibility** and **reusability** of artifacts across your organization, but you may need different levels of access for your stakeholders.
-You can easily limit that by defining their [workspace roles](k.workspace-roles.md) and [project roles](l.project-roles.md).
+Having all your collaborators on a single platform helps promote **visibility** and **reusability** of artifacts across your organization, but you may need different levels of access for your stakeholders.
+You can limit that by defining their [workspace roles](k.workspace-roles.md) and [project roles](l.project-roles.md).

 Once your workspace is set up, you can invite your colleagues and partners.